From Civil War heroes to an awesome ale trail…

 As you can imagine, the type of food is in the name, hearty stews (a choice of more than 10, including veggie), and fresh oysters

-Alternatively you could just grab a coffee and a newspaper and watch the world go by.
+Alternatively you could just grab a coffee (with a free brownie!!) and a newspaper and watch the world go by.

 Monday – Friday